 a baby is at least a few weeks old.

 Usually gentle stretching exercises and positioning are all that is needed to treat

 the shortened muscle.

-- If the problem is not fixed, the baby will not be able to move his or her head normally.
+If the problem is not fixed, the baby will not be able to move their head normally.